 Social-emotional learning has been attributed to positive attitudes about school and to significant improvement in academic achievement.
 The Collaborative for Academic, Social, and Emotional Learning (CASEL) produced a review which found that students who participated in a social-emotional learning program “demonstrated significantly improved social and emotional skills, attitudes, behavior, and academic performance that reflected an 11-percentile-point gain in achievement” over the control group.

+Virginia’s vision for social emotional learning (SEL) is to maximize the potential of all students and staff to become responsible, caring and reflective members of our diverse society by advancing equity, uplifting student voice, and infusing SEL into every part of the school experience.
+To meet this vision, Virginia established a uniform definition of social emotional learning based on the CASEL definition:

+“Social and emotional learning is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.”

 Learning social-emotional skills is vital to student development and is directly related to Virginia’s Profile of a Graduate, which expects students to demonstrate the “Five C’s:” critical thinking, creative thinking, communication, collaboration, and citizenship.
 A Virginia high school graduate should be able to: